Quick guide to searching in Confluence:

 - Your Confluence Administrator can enable or disable the quick navigation feature using the Confluence Administration Console.

-When you perform a full search, Confluence will search all content in all spaces (global and personal), mail, personal profiles, attachments and the space description.
+When you perform a full search, Confluence will search all content in all spaces (site and personal), mail, personal profiles, attachments and the space description.
 The results will appear on a new screen.

 To use the full search: